 Assignments: This class will consist of 10 modules, 6 weekly discussion forums, and two exams (the midterm and final).
 Each module will consist of a series of video lectures, an activity, a practice quiz and a quiz.
 Expect each module to take approximately 5 hours, not including time spent studying/preparing for the class.
 Because this is a summer class, we will do two modules each week (with the exception of the midterm week).
 The first module of each week will be posted no later than 12am the Monday of the week and due by 11:59pm that Thursday.
-For Module 1, the deadline is Sunday, July 5th.
-The second module of the week will be posted no later than 12am the Thursday of the week and due no later than 11:59pm that Sunday.
+For Module 1, the deadline is Monday, July 5th (Normally, I would have this due on Sunday, but because of the 4th of July holiday, I'm extending it to Monday).
+The second module of the week will be posted no later than 11:59pm that Sunday (with the exception of week 1 due to the 4th of July holiday).
 You are allowed to submit modules up to 48 hours late, but you will be penalized by 10% for each day late.
 I cannot make any exceptions to this policy, regardless of any reason.